joshasn/medical-form-app/DOCUMENTATION.md

 1. **Select Modules**: Check boxes for body parts you want to examine
 2. **Quick Templates**: Click template buttons to pre-fill common values
+   - **Toggle Behavior**: Clicking a template again unselects it
+   - **Replacement**: Selecting a different template replaces the previous selection (doesn't merge)
 3. **Fill Tables**: For each selected module, fill in:
-   - Palpation/Inspection (with "Normal" buttons)
+   - Palpation/Inspection (with "Normal" buttons and PDF field mapping display)
-   - Range of Motion (right/left, active/passive)
+   - Range of Motion (right/left, active/passive) with labels
-   - Ligamentous Tests
+   - Ligamentous Tests with labels
-   - Specialized Tests
+   - Specialized Tests (e.g., Trendelenburg for Hips) with labels
 4. **Muscle Atrophy**: Difference fields auto-calculate
+5. **General Observation**: Fill in weight, height, dominance, and general observation
+6. **Field Mapping Display**: All fields show their associated PDF field names when "Afficher les champs PDF" is enabled

 ### Section 12: Sequelae